La Bohème, Puccini - Opera

 Giancarlo del Monaco

-Michael Scott set designer, costume designer
+Michael Scott set designer, costumes

 Marco Carniti assistant to the stage director